Projective normality of model varieties and related results: The covering relation for model wonderful varieties

 As said in the introduction, a model homogeneous space for a reductive group $G$ (not necessarily simply connected) is a quasi affine $G$-homogeneous space whose coordinate ring is a model representation of $G$: each irreducible representation of $G$ appears exactly with multiplicity one.
 By \cite{Lu3}, for every group $G$ there exists a wonderful variety $M$ such that for every model homogenous space $G/H_0$ there exists a point in $M$ whose stabilizer is equal to $N_G(H_0)$ and, viceversa, if $H$ is the stabilizer of a point in $M$ and we set $H_0$ to be the intersections of the kernels of the multiplicative characters of $H$ then $G/H_0$ is a model homogeneous space.
 The variety $M$ is called the model wonderful variety of $G$.

-Notice that $H_0$ has no characters, hence the set of spherical vectors (i.e., the eigenvectors of $H$) in a $G$-module $V$ can be also characterized as the set of vectors in $V$ fixed by $H_0$ and this space is one dimensional for every irreducible represention of $G$.
+Notice that $H_0$ has no characters, hence the set of spherical vectors (i.e., the eigenvectors of $H$) in a simple $G$-module $V$, which is a subspace of dimension at most one, can be also characterized as the set of vectors in $V$ fixed by $H_0$.

-The description of the model wonderful varieties of an almost simple group $G$ (i.e., a non-commutative group having no proper closed connected normal subgroups) is given in \cite{Lu3}.
-For type $\sfB$ there are two different model wonderful varieties, according as $G$ is isomorphic to the special orthogonal group or to the spin group.
+The description of the model wonderful varieties of an almost simple group $G$ is given in \cite{Lu3}.
+For type $\mathsf{B}$ there are two different model wonderful varieties, according as $G$ is isomorphic to the special orthogonal group or to the spin group.
 In all the other cases the model wonderful variety of $G$ is the same as the model wonderful variety of the adjoint group of $G$.

-In this section we will describe the covering relation for a model wonderful variety $M$ of simply connected type, and we will prove that the property (2-ht) holds in this case.
-For model wonderful varieties of simply connected type the set of colors $\grD$ is in bijection, via $\gro$, with the set of fundamental weights, and the set of spherical roots $\grS$ is the set of the sums $\alpha+\beta$ with $\alpha, \beta$ non-orthogonal simple roots.
+In this section we describe the covering relation for a model wonderful variety $M$ of simply connected type, and we prove that the property (2-ht) holds in this case.
+For model wonderful varieties of simply connected type the set of colors $\Delta$ is in bijection, via $\omega$, with the set of fundamental weights, and the set of spherical roots $\Sigma$ is the set of the sums $\alpha+\beta$ with $\alpha, \beta$ non-orthogonal simple roots.

-Clearly, in order to study the multiplication of sections of line bundles and the partial order of dominant weights in the case of a model wonderful variety, we may reduce to the case of $G$ almost simple.
-Moreover, if $\grg=\sum_{\gra\in S} a_\gra \gra \in \mZ\grS$ we denote by $\Supp_S(\grg)$ the set of simple roots $\gra$ such that $a_\gra\neq 0$.
-Notice that if $\grg$ is a covering difference in $\mN\grD$ w.r.t.\ $\grS$, then $\Supp_S(\grg)$ is a connected subset of $S$ and $\gamma$ is a covering difference for the model variety of the simply connected group associated to the root subsystem generated by $\Supp_S(\grg)$.
-Therefore, we will only classify the covering differences $\grg$ such that $\Supp_S(\grg)=S$.
+Clearly, in order to study the multiplication of sections of line bundles and the partial order of dominant weights in the case of a model wonderful variety, we may reduce to the case where $G$ is almost simple.
+Moreover, if $\gamma=\sum_{\alpha\in S} a_\alpha \alpha \in \mathbb{Z}\Sigma$ we denote by $\supp_S(\gamma)$ the set of simple roots $\alpha$ such that $a_\alpha\neq 0$.
+We have the following lemma, whose proof is immediate.